suvelocity/challengeme/API/webhooks.md

 ```
 With headers as such:
 {% highlight javascript%}
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6Ikp // the word "Bearer" followed by your current webhook token
 {% endhighlight %}

 The request body:
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "webhookUrl": "http://your_address.com/api/v1/webhook", // webhook address used to send events to you on
+    webhookUrl: "http://your_address.com/api/v1/webhook", // webhook address used to send events to you on
-    "authorizationToken": "1234567abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ" // the new token to switch to
+    authorizationToken: "1234567abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ" // the new token to switch to
 }
 {% endhighlight %}

 ### Response
 A successful request will receive a a response:
 Status:200
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "Update Authorization Token Success"
+    message: "Update Authorization Token Success"
 }
 {% endhighlight %}

 ### Possible Error
 Status: 404
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "Update Authorization Token Fail, There is no webhook url 'http://your_address.com/api/v1/webhook' fot this team"
+    message: "Update Authorization Token Fail, There is no webhook url 'http://your_address.com/api/v1/webhook' for this team"
 }
 {% endhighlight %}